Titanium metal is obtained from the mineral rutile, TiO2. The pro... | Channels for Pearson+

 Balanced Chemical Equations

-A balanced chemical equation represents a chemical reaction with equal numbers of each type of atom on both sides of the equation.
-Balancing ensures the law of conservation of mass is upheld.
-In the context of the given reactions, balancing is necessary to determine the mole ratios between TiO2 and titanium, which is key to solving the problem.
+A balanced chemical equation represents a chemical reaction with equal numbers of each type of atom on both sides of the equation, adhering to the law of conservation of mass.
+Balancing equations ensures that the mass and charge are conserved throughout the reaction.
+This is fundamental for accurately writing mole ratios and understanding the stoichiometric relationships in the reactions being analyzed.

 Recommended video: